uriel1998/ppl_virdirsyncer_addysearch/README.md

 If you do not have `vdirsyncer` set up, you'll have to get the vcards there some other way (say, exporting from your mail client).

-## Usage With Images

-Do exactly the same thing, except call `addressbookhelper_v`.sh .
-This requires `imagemagick` and `base64` in order to pull out the image and then trick `zenity` into showing it.
-I kept it a separate file for clarity and because so much of that code is from others (thank you!).

-The photo extraction is hugely derivative of [Alexx Roche's](https://stackoverflow.com/users/1153645/alexx-roche) code on [Stack Overflow](https://stackoverflow.com/a/48660570) (and under a MIT license as well), and the code to insert it into `zenity` is largely based off a post in [comp.unix.shell](https://groups.google.com/forum/#!msg/comp.unix.shell/TlwIthcSFNg/0B4u1ymDN-YJ) by Ben Bacarisse in 2012.

 ## Related